zchee/golang-wiki/Courses.md

   * Norwegian University of Science and Technology: TTK4145 Real-Time Programming http://www.itk.ntnu.no/fag/TTK4145/information/

   * University of Stavanger, Norway.
 We use Go to build a replicated state machine based on Paxos in DAT520 Distributed Systems. http://www.uis.no/studies/study-courses/?code=DAT520_1&parentcat=9835

+  * Moscow State University, Russia.
+Go is used in graduate course on "Selected Topics in Distributed Systems Engineering"